 Plans call for the addition of eight miles of new trails, connecting to the existing River Parks trail system, a new playground, lodge, pond, boathouse, sporting areas and two grand lawns.
 Our capital investments have been supplemented by in-kind donations to the project in the form of network infrastructure provided by Cox Communications, which will deliver Cox products and services to all the park’s facilities.

 Lasting Partnerships with Conservation Groups

 Rivers are essential for healthy ecosystems, providing food, fresh water and drainage for countless species, humans included.
 Cox has long been committed to protecting this vital natural resource.
 We continue to partner with American Rivers, a national organization that works to protect and restore more than 150,000 miles of rivers across the U.S. The organization has gained federal Wild and Scenic status for more than 12,000 miles of rivers and safeguards public health by working to eliminate sewage and stormwater pollution in our waterways.
 The Cox Foundation made a $1 million gift to American Rivers for capacity-building in 2016, adding to a previous $1 million grant provided in 2014.
 Cox Enterprises has partnered with the organization since 2010 and sponsors the National River Cleanup.
-Cox Executive Vice President and Chief Operating Officer Alex Taylor chairs the organization’s board.
+Cox president and chief executive officer Alex Taylor chairs the organization’s board.

 We also contribute to the protection of the watershed in our hometown of Atlanta.
 Chattahoochee Riverkeeper (CRK) works to protect our local river, the Chattahoochee, which begins in the North Georgia mountains and snakes southward to Florida.
 It is an important source of both drinking water and outdoor recreation.
 Cox employees regularly partner with CRK on river cleanups, and in 2015, the Foundation showed further support with a $400,000 capacity-building grant.